Information Technology

 ITC 220 Programming II 3-0-3

 Students will be required to complete programming projects in modern COBOL.
 Students will write a number of modern COBOL programs illustrating the use of the language in business applications.
 Various file organizations as well as the proper programming techniques multilevel control breaks, multilevel table processing, sorts and merges will be stressed.
-Prerequisite: MTH095, successful completion of the appropriate module in the Computer Assisted Pre-Algebra sequence, or eligible placement score.
+Prerequisite: MTH095 or eligible placement score.
 (IN)

 ITC 230 Wireless and Switching Essentials 5-0-5